projectfluent/arewefluentyet.com/README.md

 ```
 .
-├── awfy-data
+├── awfy
-├── awfy-gen
+|   └── gh-pages
 └── mozilla-unified

-$ python3 awfy-gen/src/arewefluentyet/aggregate.py -m M1 -m M3 --mc mozilla-unified --gh-pages-data awfy-data/data
+$ python3 awfy/src/arewefluentyet/aggregate.py -m M1 -m M3 --mc mozilla-unified --gh-pages-data awfy/gh-pages/data
 ```

-* Similarly, passing `-m M2` will enable the `M2` milestone (covered in next section).
+- Similarly, passing `-m M2` will enable the `M2` milestone (covered in next section).
-* Alternatively, `-m all` will enable all three milestones.
+- Alternatively, `-m all` will enable all three milestones.
-* If you want to just collect data from the current revision, `--use-current-revision` will do just that.
+- If you want to just collect data from the current revision, `--use-current-revision` will do just that.
-* A `--dry-run` is also available for testing purposes.
+- A `--dry-run` is also available for testing purposes.

 Go ahead and try updating `M1` and `M3` with the command above.